 - Local Government funding There is a high degree of uncertainty about the future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities or reduce levels of service provision.
-The provisions in the Code on the going concern requirements reflect the economic and statutory environment in which local authorities operate.
-As the Council cannot be dissolved without statutory prescription, the accounts will be prepared on a going concern basis. - Group Boundaries The Council has a collaborative arrangement with Lincolnshire County Council, North Kesteven and West Lindsey District Council to provide the Central Lincolnshire Joint Planning Unit.
+The provisions in the Code on the going concern requirements reflect the economic and statutory environment in which local authorities operate. - Group Boundaries The Council has a collaborative arrangement with Lincolnshire County Council, North Kesteven and West Lindsey District Council to provide the Central Lincolnshire Joint Planning Unit.
 This arrangement is hosted by North Kesteven District Council.
 The Council also has a collaborative arrangement with North Kesteven to provide a shared Revenues and Benefits Service.
 This shared service is hosted by the City of Lincoln Council.
 Both of these arrangements are governed through a Joint Committee representing each of the partner authorities.
 These arrangements are considered as a Joint Operation, where ventures use their own resources to undertake an activity subject to joint control, and as such do not require consolidation into the Council's accounts.
 The Council's proportion of activity is accounted for separately within the Core Financial Statements. - Leases The Council has examined its leases and classified them as either operational or finance leases.
 In some cases, the lease transaction is not always conclusive and the Council uses judgement in determining whether the lease is a finance lease arrangement that transfers substantially all the risks and rewards incidental to ownership.
 In reassessing the lease the Council has estimated the implied interest rate within the lease to calculate interest and principal payments.